Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Network anomaly detection

-With respect to cyber security research, \cite{TuMoHeMc16} considered PF models for peer-based user analysis which provides a better understanding of the individuals by learning their peer's behaviour.
+With respect to cyber security research, in \cite{TuMoHeMc16} the authors considered PF models for peer-based user analysis which provides a better understanding of the individuals by learning their peer's behaviour.
 The basic idea is that computer users with similar roles within an organisation will have similar patterns of behaviour.
 This type of analysis can be particularly important for quickly detecting rogue users.
 The behaviour of a new user can be compared to their peers and anomalies detected.
-The data used is the recorded authentication events (Table~\ref{auth_events}) as briefly explained in Section 2.
 The model is completely specified by letting $Y_{ui}$ be the number of times that user $u$ authenticates on machine $i$ and where it is assumed that $Y_{ui} \sim\mbox{Poisson}(\theta_u \beta_i)$, where $\theta_u$ for $u=1,\dots,U$ and $\beta_i$ for $i=1,\dots,C$ are $k$-dimensional vectors of positive values.
 The model is interpreted as having $k$ latent features characterising the users (such as job title, department, etc.) with $\theta_u$ representing their scores for the $u$-th user and $k$ latent features characterising each computer (such as the number of daily processes, the type of computer, etc.), with $\beta_i$ representing their scores for the $i$-th computer.

 A certain feature might have a high score for all machines within one department and low scores otherwise.
 If a user had a high-score on that feature then they are likely to have many authentication events on machines in that department (perhaps, representing that they work in that department).
 If a user had a low-score on that feature then they are likely to have a very low number of authentication events.
 In general, the mean number of authentication events for a user on a machine is the sum over products of many features which allows similarities between users and computers to be learnt from the data.
 The specification of the model is completed by assuming that $\theta_{u,j}\stackrel{i.i.d.}{\sim}\Ga(a, \zeta_u)$, $\beta_{u,j}\stackrel{i.i.d.}{\sim}\Ga(b, \eta_i)$, $\zeta_u\sim\Ga(a',b')$ and $\eta_i\sim\Ga(c',d')$.
 The model is fitted to a training sample and anomalies can be detected by comparing predictions from this model to observed values from a testing sample.